iiitdwd-exams/certificates/README.md

 1. Python 3.12+
 2. Git to clone the Github repo
 3. One of `uv` or `pip-tools` to manage installation of required packages.
 You can manage it with just `pip` if you know Python well.
-4. LibreOffice (or OpenOffice) to because this script uses the application `soffice` to convert Microsoft Word `.docx` file to PDF file.
+4. LibreOffice (or OpenOffice) because this script uses the application `soffice` to convert Microsoft Word `.docx` file to PDF file.
 The path to `soffice` is hardcoded in the script and must be changed appropriately.
 The script checks for the existence of `soffice` at the start and aborts if it is not found at the defined path.

 If you wish to use `uv` or `pip-tools`, it is best to install them using `pipx`.